 Once the design and development stages of distance learning materials production are over, the course owner/content manager should deploy the content into the LMS of their choice and compile them into a ready online learning course.
 After that the quality assurance process begins, involving launching a pilot run of the course, testing it by several people (usually the project management team and/or some beta-testers chosen amongst students), gathering feedback and applying changes if need be.

-If the course author wants to launch their own platform for the course, LMS setup costs are added to the check:
+If the course author wants to create an online course platform, LMS setup costs are added to the check:

 A couple more important aspects one needs to take into account:

 - Some team roles can be combined (video operator, director, and video editor, for example), which leads to price decrease

 - Some workflow phases can be combined (especially in the design stage), which leads to further time and price reduction